WordPress/gutenberg/packages/block-directory/README.md

 <a name="addInstalledBlockType" href="#addInstalledBlockType">#</a> **addInstalledBlockType**

-Returns an action object used to add a newly installed block type.
+Returns an action object used to add a block type to the "newly installed" tracking list.

 _Parameters_